appideasDOTcom/wordpress-auto-checksum-verifier/readme.txt

 Note that this plugin is primarily for agencies and developers to deploy on websites that they maintain regularly.
-If you have been hacked or do not know how to respond to a hack report, we recommend installing one of the more complete thorough security plugins, or contacting one of our development partners for assistance.
+If you have been hacked or do not know how to respond to a hack report, we recommend installing one of the more thorough security plugins, or contacting one of our development partners for assistance.
 APP(ideas) at https://appideas.com or Dotcomjungle at https://www.dotcomjungle.com/